Hong Kong tycoon's M&A spree promises bumper year for Asia banks

 HONG KONG Li Ka-shing's hectic start to 2015 has meant record Asia M&A, loan and equity deals so far this month - good news for investment bankers close to the 86-year-old Hong Kong tycoon's empire.

-The brisk business - $108 billion of Asia M&A makes it the best start to a year, according to Thomson Reuters data - raises hopes that the Chinese Year of the Goat could bring a windfall to a region that has been starved of fees.
+The brisk business - $108 billion (72 billion pounds) of Asia M&A makes it the best start to a year, according to Thomson Reuters data - raises hopes that the Chinese Year of the Goat could bring a windfall to a region that has been starved of fees.

 Li's companies have single-handedly led the deal flurry.

-Over the years, Goldman Sachs (GS.N) has emerged as Li's favored bank, pulling in an estimated $220 million in fees from Li's two main companies Hutchison Whampoa 0013.HK and Cheung Kong Holdings (0001.HK) since 2000.
-That tops the $136 million earned from Li by HSBC Holdings (HSBA.L), traditionally Li's go-to bank for financing deals with its dominant local presence and a dedicated team to cover Li's companies.
-Bank of America Corp (BAC.N) earned $131 million.
+Over the years, Goldman Sachs has emerged as Li's favoured bank, pulling in an estimated $220 million in fees from Li's two main companies Hutchison Whampoa and Cheung Kong Holdings since 2000.
+That tops the $136 million earned from Li by HSBC Holdings, traditionally Li's go-to bank for financing deals with its dominant local presence and a dedicated team to cover Li's companies.
+Bank of America Corp earned $131 million.

 As Asia's richest man steps up the pace of overseas M&A, eyeing infrastructure, telecoms and retail businesses in Europe, and cranks up a new aviation lease unit, bankers see yet more deals.
 For banks, maintaining a close and strategic relationship with Li, his son Victor and their trusted lieutenant Canning Fok has become more critical as new advisers hover.